If you like those great coffee drinks you get at coffee shops and want to make them at home, here is where you’ll find out how to make them.

 Espresso Con Panna

-This is an Espresso Macchiato using whipped cream in place of the foamed milk.
-The drink gets its name Con Panna which means "with cream."
+This is a shot or double shot of espresso with whipped cream instead of the usual steamed milk you get with other espresso-based drinks.
+It gets its name Con Panna which means "with cream."

 The Caffé Americano is similar to regular brewed coffee.
 It is made with a single or double shot of espresso combined with 6 to 8 ounces of hot water out of an espresso machine.